elwoos/ServiceStack.ElasticSearchPlugin/README.md

 # ServiceStack.ElasticSearchPlugin
-Plugin to use ElasticSearch as a request logger
+Plugin to use ElasticSearch as a ServiceStack request logger

+This plugin uses NEST which makes life very simple as it handles uses POCOs